FilterSinner/Movie-Recommender-System/README.md

 - pickle

 ## Acknowledgments
 The project utilizes data from TMDB (The Movie Database) with a collection of 5000 movie titles.
-It also relies on the TMDB API to access movie data.
+It also relies on the TMDB API to access movie posters.